networknt/light-doc/content/development/best-practices/swagger2.md

       responses:
         default:
           description: successful operation

 ```

 ### Examples

 Swagger specification gives you an opportunity to define an example response for each endpoint so that your API consumer
 can easily understand what would be expected when the endpoint is accessed.
 Also, [light-codegen][] has a feature to
 generate mock responses based on the examples defined in the specification.
 Once you have examples defined, the generated
 project can be built and started with mock responses for consumers to start their work immediately without waiting for
 the provider to complete the API implementation.

 For more details on this topic, please refer to [Swagger 2.0 Mock][].

 ### Naming Convention

 As definition name is translated into Java class name, it is better to follow the naming convention of Java.

 - Elements should always start with an upper-case letter, to respect class definitions in generated code, which always start with an upper-case letter

 ```
   properties:
      error:
-       $ref: 'common/XERR0001/1.0.1/errors.yaml#/error'
+       $ref: 'org/APIERR0001/1.0.1/errors.yaml#/error'
   ...
   vs
   ...
   properties:
     error:
-      $ref: 'common/XERR0001/1.0.1/errors.yaml#/Error'
+      $ref: 'org/APIERR0001/1.0.1/errors.yaml#/Error'
 ```

 - Elements should use only alpha-numeric characters and avoid underscores, @ signs or others.
 OpenAPI general guidelines recommend alpha-numeric only, and, while these would generate correct programming language code, it would break accepted programming guidelines.

 ```
   "@nameID":
-    $ref: "common/XPAR0001/0.0.1/elementDefs.yaml#/NameID"
+    $ref: "org/APIDOMAIN0001/0.0.5/elementDefs.yaml#/NameID"
-  "@resourceItemIntegrityCode":
+  "@accessCode":
-    $ref: "common/XPAR0001/0.0.1/elementDefs.yaml#/ResourceItemIntegrityCode"
+    $ref: "org/APIDOMAIN0001/0.0.5/elementDefs.yaml#/Access_Code"
 ...
   filterList:
      type: array
      items:
-       $ref: "common/XPAR0001/0.0.1/elementDefs.yaml#/FilterID_Type"
+       $ref: "org/APIDOMAIN0001/0.0.5/elementDefs.yaml#/APIFilter_Type"
 ...
 vs
 ...
   nameID:
-    $ref: "common/XPAR0001/0.0.2/elementDefs.yaml#/NameID"
+    $ref: "org/APIDOMAIN0001/0.0.5/elementDefs.yaml#/NameID"
-  resourceItemIntegrityCode:
+  accessCode:
-    $ref: "common/XPAR0001/0.0.2/elementDefs.yaml#/ResourceItemIntegrityCode"
+    $ref: "org/APIDOMAIN0001/0.0.5/elementDefs.yaml#/AccessCode"
 ...
   filterList:
     type: array
     items:
-      $ref: "common/XPAR0001/0.0.2/elementDefs.yaml#/FilterIDType"
+      $ref: "org/APIDOMAIN0001/0.0.5/elementDefs.yaml#/APIFilterType"
 ```

 ### Object definitions are to be avoided from the declaration of Body elements